 I am a Google Fellow and the head of the office of Cross-Google Engineering (XGE) which is responsible for company-wide technical coordination.
-Between 2015 and 2020 I was a VP of Engineering in the Core organization, the team primarily responsible for the technical foundation behind Google's flagship products.
-Before that I was a software engineering in Search and served as the technical lead for Google's computing infrastructure.
+Between 2015 and 2020 I was a VP of Engineering in Google Maps before leading the Core team.
+In my earlier days at Google I was a software engineering in Search and served as the technical lead for our computing infrastructure.
 My technical interests range from distributed systems software to the design of Google's computing platform.
 While at Google I have co-authored articles on warehouse-scale computing, energy proportionality and storage system reliability.
 I also co-wrote "The Datacenter as a Computer", the first textbook to describe the architecture of warehouse-scale computing systems, now in its 3rd edition.
 Before Google I was a member of the research staff at Digital Equipment Corporation and Compaq, where our group did some of the pioneering research on modern multi-core microprocessors.

 I am a Fellow of the Association for Computing Machinery (ACM) and the American Association for the Advancement of Science and a member of the National Academy of Engineering and of the American Academy of Arts and Sciences, and the recipient of the 2020 ACM/IEEE Computer Society Eckert Mauchly award.
 I was the program chair of ACM ISCA'09 and a National Academy of Engineering Gilbreth Lectureship awardee in 2012.
 From 2013-2019 I served on the National Academies' Computer Science and Telecommunications Board.
 I have been a keynote speaker at several top-tier research conferences and a guest lecturer at Stanford and PUC-Rio, Brazil.

 I hold B.S. and M.S. degrees in Electrical Engineering from the Pontifícia Universidade Católica of Rio de Janeiro, and a Ph.D. in Computer Engineering from the University of Southern California.